electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Server Interface and requests serialization

-    * Uses secure websockets to open communication between Electra Core and the front-end system
+    * Uses secure WebSockets to open communication between Electra Core and the front-end system

     * The server interface implements a transactional subsystem

-    * The transactional subsystem implements serialization of concurrent users requests and vice versa
+    * The transactional subsystem implements serialization of concurrent user's requests and vice versa

     * Transactions can be synchronous or asynchronous